ArmaAchilles/Achilles/README.md

     </a>
 </p>

-**Ares Mod - Achilles Expansion** more known as _Achilles_, is a gameplay modification for Arma 3.
-It expands the real-time editor, Zeus, with many new additions.
+**Ares Mod - Achilles Expansion**, better known as _Achilles_, is a gameplay modification for Arma 3.
+It expands the _Zeus_ real-time editor with many new additions as well as provides bug fixes.

-**Ares Mod - Achilles Expansion** started as an expansion to [Ares](https://github.com/astruyk/Ares) mod which was created by [Anton Struyk](https://github.com/astruyk), but Ares hadn't been updated for a long time, so development on Achilles started.
-Achilles has grown into a _splendid_ project but things are still to come!
+**Ares Mod - Achilles Expansion** started as an expansion to [_Ares_](https://github.com/astruyk/Ares) mod, which was created by [_Anton Struyk_](https://github.com/astruyk). _Achilles_ became the successor to _Ares_ at the point the latter was no longer updated. _Achilles_ has already grown into a _splendid_ project, but new additions are still to come!

 * * *